 1. Know Who You Are

 Most organizations have a reason as to why they exist that goes deeper than turning a profit.
-But while it influences strategy, decision-making, and behaviors at the executive level, it often isn’t very well articulated to rank-and-file employees.
-It is crucial that you establish the relevance of your purpose with your employees in a way that makes them care about their company and their relationship to it.
+It influences strategy, decision-making, and behaviors at the executive level.
+But it often isn’t very well articulated to rank-and-file employees.
+It's crucial that you establish the relevance of your purpose at work with your employees.
+And in a way that inspires them and makes them care about their company and their relationship to it.

 2. Cut the Crap

-Authentic messages in plain-spoken language will allow your employees to see challenges and opportunities with clarity, making them better able to understand and invest themselves in whatever direction you’re trying to lead them.
+Authentic messages in plain-spoken language will allow your employees to see challenges and opportunities with clarity.
+This will make them better able to understand and invest themselves in whatever direction you’re trying to lead them.

-Find ways to let your employees share their stories, and use them to foster greater understanding of the behaviors you’re trying to encourage, while deterring those that are counter-productive.
+Find ways to let your employees share their stories.
+And use them to foster greater understanding of the behaviors you’re trying to encourage, while deterring those that are counter-productive.
 Collectively, these stories will have a strong influence on the culture-building behaviors related to your core purpose and strategic goals.